lystom/WMSAN/README.md

 ## Description
 This package is built to help computation of seismic ambient noise source maps and other products based on the WAVEWATCHIII hindcast output.

+## Documentation
+A detailed documentation is available [on this page](https://tomasetl.gricad-pages.univ-grenoble-alpes.fr/ww3-source-maps/).

 ## Contents
 ```
 ww3-source-maps/